solana-labs/solana-program-library/docs/src/stake-pool/overview.md

 reserve funds to create a new stake account and delegate it to the desired validator.

 At this point, users can also deposit a stake account into the pool.
-To do this, they must delegate a stake account to the one of the validators in the stake pool.
+To do this, they must delegate a stake account to one of the validators in the stake pool.
 If the stake pool has a preferred deposit validator, the user must delegate their stake to that validator's vote account.